robbiehammond/Image-Fractalizer/README.md

 ![Fract Lake Example](https://github.com/robbiehammond/Image-Fractalizer/blob/master/TestImages/Ex2Fract20.png)

 ## How to Download and Use
+Image Fractalizer is known to work on Windows and Linux.

+To Use:
+- Clone this repo
+- Make sure you have Python, Pillow (ver.
+7.2.0), and NumPy (ver.
+1.19.0) installed.
+If you don't have Pillow or Numpy, you can install them via the requirements file with pip - `pip install -r requirements.txt`
+- Go to the directory in terminal and run `python gui.py`
+- Have fun!

 ## How it Works
 The fractalization algorithm is actually relatively straightforward: